harrisonlab/phytophthora_fragariae/FALCON/FALCON_Assembly.md

 length_cutoff=15000
 ```

-#Trial 6, lower it, which was my inital intention
+#Trial 6, lower it, which was my inital intention.
+Still smaller with more contigs, make small increases up to default value to see if any are better.

 ```
-length_cutoff=5000
+length_cutoff=5000 - then try 7500
 ```